 An important toast calls for beautiful barware in the same way a significant achievement demands a fitting award.
 Glass and crystal both have their place and time in design.
 Understanding the difference between the two is essential to choosing the right material for your project.

 Both materials are popular, but many shoppers find themselves unsure of what sets them apart from each other.
 Glass and crystal are used for barware, decor and awards but differ in composition, clarity, weight and other key factors.
 The Cristaux International team is here to let you know how to differentiate between the two.

 When it’s used to refer to a material, the term glass can indicate any of a handful of compounds.
 The most popular today is soda-lime glass, a variety made from silicate, lime and soda.
 It’s inexpensive to manufacture because all of its components are readily available in nature.
 Other types of glass include fused quartz and borosilicate glass, known by the trade name Pyrex.

-Crystal shares some properties in common with these types of glass, but it’s composition is unique too.
+Crystal shares some properties with these types of glass, but its composition is unique too.
 Most of the crystal shoppers today encounter is composed of silica, lead oxide, potash or soda, and a handful of other additives.
 It’s the use of lead oxide that resulted in this material being called lead crystal.
 Truthfully, though, what most of us call crystal is rightfully lead glass.

 American Crystal vs. European Crystal

 If you’re shopping for lead crystal in Europe, you might get something different than if you shop for the same thing in America.
 In the U.S., any glass that contains at least 1 percent lead monoxide is classified as lead crystal.
 In European nations, glass must contain between 10 and 30 percent lead monoxide to be classified as lead crystal.
 At Cristaux, we use 24 percent lead crystal as well as optical crystal, which is lead free.